Articles / Coronavirus

 Which will be the best countries to travel to?

-Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries such as Denmark and Norway have already taken steps to open up again.
+Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries have already taken steps to open up again.

 “Considering the positive development in these countries, amongst others, I can imagine they will be ready to open their borders for travellers earlier than others, though there will certainly be some restrictions to this” Nilsen says.
 It is also likely that the most popular travel destinations will open up earlier than others because people will still perceive them as being safer.